-- the integrity of our financial statements, our financial reporting process and our systems of internal accounting and financial controls; - · our compliance with legal and regulatory requirements; - · the independent auditor's qualifications and independence; - the evaluation of enterprise risk issues; - the performance of our internal audit function and independent auditor; - the preparation of an audit committee report as required by the SEC to be included in our annual proxy statement; and - · Potbelly's systems of disclosure controls and procedures and ethical standards.
+- the integrity of our financial statements, our financial reporting process and our systems of internal accounting and financial controls; - · our compliance with legal and regulatory requirements; - the independent auditor's qualifications and independence; - the evaluation of enterprise risk issues; - · the performance of our internal audit function and independent auditor; - · the preparation of an audit committee report as required by the SEC to be included in our annual proxy statement; and - Potbelly's systems of disclosure controls and procedures and ethical standards.

-The audit committee consists of Mr. Avedisian, Mr. Bassi and Ms. Gottschalk and the chairperson is Mr. Bassi.
-Our Board of Directors has determined that Mr. Bassi and Ms. Gottschalk are "audit committee financial experts" within the meaning of Item 407 of Regulation S-K. Our Board of Directors has adopted a written charter under which the audit committee operates.
+The audit committee consists of Mr. Bassi, Ms. Chapman-Hughes, Mr. Ginsberg and Ms. Gottschalk and the chairperson is Mr. Bassi.
+Our Board of Directors has affirmatively determined that each of these audit committee members meets the additional heightened independence criteria applicable to directors serving on the audit committee under NASDAQ and SEC rules.
+Our Board of Directors has also determined that each of Mr. Bassi, Ms. Chapman-Hughes, Mr. Ginsberg and Ms. Gottschalk meet the requirements for financial literacy under the applicable NASDAQ rules and that each is an "audit committee financial experts" within the meaning of Item 407 of Regulation S-K. Our Board of Directors has adopted a written charter under which the audit committee operates.
 A copy of the charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on our website at http://investors.potbelly.com/governance.cfm.

-The audit committee held six meetings during fiscal year 2013.
+The audit committee held six meetings during fiscal year 2014.